 Like all 12 year old boys on my dad’s side of the family, I was sent to work on my uncle’s cattle ranch in Wyoming for the summer.
 Job responsibilities included: branding and castrating cattle, throwing rocks out of fields, and moving sprinkler pipes in mosquito-infested fields at 5:30 every morning.
 We were told that working on the ranch would build work ethic and character.
 You can imagine my disappointment when it occurred to me that neither of those things happened.
 Instead, I returned home at the end of the summer with the reaffirmation that my calling in life was to make movies, not work on a cattle ranch.

 I view therapy as a joint venture in healing and growth where everyone’s situation and experiences are unique.
 I try to allow for creativity to infuse my every day and believe that feeling supported can transform the way we view our worlds.
 I also believe that our mind and body are closely integrated and that taking an intrinsic and holistic approach to health can help a person more effectively cope with anxiety, trauma, grief, and depression.

 I took the scenic route into psychology as my profession.
 I started out working in public libraries, later studied theology, and worked in public health policy before beginning my training in psychology.
 Saying “Yes” to a number of other paths eventually led me to do what I love – namely working with people who need a space to stop, reflect and consider how to move forward with their lives.

-Ms. Mecham Jensen has been Dr. Dodini’s primary co-therapist for over fourteen years.
+Ms. Mecham Jensen has been Dr. Dodini’s primary co-therapist for over sixteen years.
 While she is not an associate of Dodini Behavioral Health, she is an integral component of the practice.
-Ms. Mecham Jensen co-leads many groups with Dr. Dodini and together they have assisted 100’s of couples find fulfillment in relationships through better self-awareness, courage to be vulnerable and intimate and connect in more meaningful ways.
+Ms. Mecham Jensen co-leads many groups with Dr. Dodini and together they have assisted 100’s of couples to find fulfillment in relationships through better self-awareness, courage to be vulnerable and intimate and connect in more meaningful ways.
 Along the way couples learn how to listen and the speak more openly and authentically–the keys to better communication.
 Mindy can be reached at (703) 739-2614.